10 Methods to Address Threats in Mobile Banking Security

 Recommended #3.
 Handling Errors Without Exposing Sensitive Information

-Revealing additional information regarding any errors could aid attackers.
-To handle errors without exposing additional information, it’s necessary to avoid sending detailed error messages directly to the Client or user interface.
-Instead, log the detailed errors server-side where they can be reviewed by authorized personnel, and send generic error messages to the Client.
+Revealing additional information to the client-side regarding any errors could aid attackers.
+A secure way of handling errors is to provide as little information to the Client as possible and log the detailed errors server-side where they will be reviewed by authorized persons later.

 Here are some common errors and examples of how to handle them: